uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 and make a clear commitment to action.
 The csp can support sport for Aboriginal Peoples by reflecting Aboriginal culture and realities, cross-cultural issues between Aboriginal and non-Aboriginal Peoples, and an understanding of the motivation behind the interest of Aboriginal Peoples in sport…
 If the new policy doesn’t reflect the needs and issues of Aboriginal sport, then it will not be relevant to the Aboriginal population…
-It would be important to recognize that the barriers to sport extend beyond a lack of resources and gaps and weaknesses in the sport<!--x-->
+It would be important to recognize that the barriers to sport extend beyond a lack of resources and gaps and weaknesses in the sport <!-- page 354 -->system.
-system.
 Aboriginal peoples are also affected by issues of identity and historical trauma.[^264] Despite this roundtable report based on the 2011 consultation, the Commission notes that the subsequent Canadian Sport Policy released in 2012 contains no specific references to Aboriginal peoples.[^265]